-I recently took a trip to Panama City in the Republic of Panama to play some poker and was pleasantly surprised by both the quantity of games and the stakes being played.
-While not many casinos had poker, those that did had regular games of poker every night, with stakes ranging from $1/$2 to $25/$50.
+I have taken several trips to Panama City in the Republic of Panama to play poker and was pleasantly surprised by both the quantity of games and the stakes being played.
+While most of the city's many casinos do not offer poker, those that do have regular games of poker every night, with stakes ranging from $1/$2 to $25/$50.

 Below is a quick summary of the three different casinos that offer poker in Panama City.
 Click any of the casino names to be taken directly to the more detailed write-up on that casino’s poker room.